 Trying to pack for a big trip and feeling totally overwhelmed by not knowing what to bring or what to just buy there?
-ILP is here to help you out!
+We've been there!

 Pst: Avoid baggage fees and get more insider packing info here.

 You'll actually be able to buy a lot of the things you need after you land in the foreign country you're living in!
 It'll make things a lot lighter in your bag if you don't have to pack 4 months worth of shampoo right?
 But ... ask any traveler and they can tell you there are some specific things you should pack from home because you just won't be able to find it while you're out traveling around the world.

 Here's a little help to know what you should bring, and what you should just plan to buy there:

 What You Should Pack In Your Suitcase: